magmo/Bridge-Wallet/docs/cross-chain-payments-and-execution.md

 ```

 Whenever a fully signed UserOp containing a `PaymentChainInfo` is submitted to chain, it forces a challenge on that chain.
 This means that once you have a fully signed UserOp you know you can always use it to get your funds via challenge.
-In the happy path, we would expect participants to just exchange signed states afterwards, so they can discard the UserOp.
+In the happy path, the `UserOp` need never be submitted on chain -- we would expect participants to gather signatures on the `UserOp` off chain, and then to progress their off chain state to absorb the effects of the `UserOp`.
+They can then discard the UserOp.

 ## Cross-chain Payment Example

 Let's say we have Alice, Bob,and Irene.
-Alice and Irene have a BridgeWallet on chain A, Bob and Irene have a BridgeWallet on Chain B. Alice and Irene have both signed a state with a balance of `[A:5,I:5]`, and bob and Irene have likewise have a signed state with a balance of`[B:5,I:5]`.
+Alice has a BridgeWallet on chain A with Irene as the intermediary and Bob has a BridgeWallet on Chain B also with Irene as the intermediary.
+Alice and Irene have both signed a state with a balance of `[A:5,I:5]`, and bob and Irene have likewise have a signed state with a balance of`[B:5,I:5]`.
 Let's say Alice wants to pay Bob.

 1. Alice creates two new unsigned states `[A:4,I:6]` and `[B:6,I:4]`
 2. Alice includes them in a UserOp(wrapped in a `PaymentChainInfo`), and signs the UserOp.
 She sends this to Bob and Irene.